Fix P0420 Yourself With Our Guide

-The function of the catalytic converter is to break down harmful pollutants that are created by your Hyundai during the combustion cycle and convert them into harmless gases.
-Code P0420 indicates that the catalytic converter is not functioning efficiently, therefore increasing the output of harmful pollutants by your Hyundai.
+The function of the catalytic converter is to break down harmful pollutants that are created by your Hyundai during the combustion cycle and convert them into less harmful gases.
+Code P0420 indicates that the catalytic converter is not functioning efficiently, therefore increasing the output of harmful pollutants by the vehicle.

 Hyundai P0420 Symptoms